reem-shaikh/70DaysOfCode/DSA/theory/4-05/jsqs.md

 console.log(a) #23

 # pass by reference - both a and b point to same memory location
-# b is a shallow copy of a - point to same memory location
+# b is a shallow copy of a - point to same memory location / reference
 let a = {"name":"vikas", age:29}
 let b = a
 b.name = 'anul'